DivyaDily/Digital-Talent-Management-System/README.md

 Frontend UI: Developed the initial high-fidelity Authentication pages using React and custom CSS, integrating the brand identity into the user interface.

 Database Schema: Designed the initial User and Talent models in MongoDB to handle structured data management.
-# 📖 Sprint 2 Objective
+# 📖 Sprint 2 Core System Development

 In this sprint, the focus was on developing the core system functionality, including Task Management and Dashboard.